colapay/colapay-php/README.md

 $currency = "cny";
 $options = array(
-        "callback_url" => "some url on your site to accept & process information sent from Colapay", "redirect_url" => "some url on your site the customer will be redirected to when the invoice is paid" );
+        "callback_url" => "some url on your site to accept & process information sent from Colapay", "redirect_url" => "some url on your site to where the customer will be redirected when the invoice is paid" );

 $response = $colapay->create_invoice( $name, $price, $currency, $options );